Boaties urged to always carry two devices to call for help

 With the warmer weather approaching, boaties are being reminded to carry two forms of waterproof communication on all vessels.

-Maritime NZ research shows having no effective communications gear is a major factor in 58% of fatalities on New Zealand’s waters.
+Maritime NZ research (PDF file, 3.3 MB) shows that having no effective communications gear is a major factor in 58% of fatalities on New Zealand’s waters.

 Navigation safety officer, Gordon McKay, said it’s important to have the right safety gear on all types of vessels, not just boats.